Moddable-OpenSource/moddable/documentation/xs/XS Platforms.md

 The platform defines also how the importing or requiring module identifier and the imported or required module name are merged.
 The usual convention is based on absolute (`/*`), relative (`./*`, `../*`) or search (*) paths.

-Finding modules can involve looking for various kinds of files, using a set of preferred locations, etc.  But on micro-controllers, all modules modules are prepared and ready to be found:
+Finding modules can involve looking for various kinds of files, using a set of preferred locations, etc.  But on microcontrollers, all modules modules are prepared and ready to be found:

 	txID fxFindModule(txMachine* the, txID moduleID, txSlot* slot) {